tagdtm/Karman-vortex/README.md

 # Karman-vortex
-Understand Julia by myself through solving famous problem of CFD
+Understand Julia by myself through solving typical problem of CFD, flow around the cube.